LLNL/variorum/src/docs/sphinx/index.rst

  Variorum
 ##########

-Variorum is an extensible, vendor-netural library for exposing power and performance capabilities of low-level hardware knobs across diverse architectures in a user-friendly manner.
-It is part of the :doc:`Argo`, and is a key component for node-level power managament in the :doc:`PowerStack`.
+Variorum is an extensible, vendor-neutral library for exposing power and performance capabilities of low-level hardware knobs across diverse architectures in a user-friendly manner.
+It is part of the :doc:`Argo`, and is a key component for node-level power management in the :doc:`PowerStack`.
 Variorum provides vendor-neutral APIs such that the user can query or control hardware knobs without needing to know the underlying vendor's implementation (for example, model-specific registers or sensor interfaces).
 These APIs enable application developers to gain a better understanding of power, energy, and performance through various metrics.
 Additionally, the APIs may enable system software to control hardware knobs to optimize for a particular goal.
 Variorum focuses on ease of use and reduced integration burden in applications, which it accomplishes by providing:

 -  Examples which demonstrate how to use Variorum in a stand-alone program.
 -  A performance analysis sampler that runs alongside the application.
--  A JSON API to allow integration with higher-level system software, such as job schedulers, distributed monitoring frameworks, or applcation-level runtime systems.
+-  A JSON API to allow integration with higher-level system software, such as job schedulers, distributed monitoring frameworks, or application-level runtime systems.

 ****************************
  Variorum Project Resources